-Line Voltage Level Jumpers: The voltage ID box in fig 4a indicates which voltage class the control board is set up for and the voltage class determines the DC threshold level expected for each jumper position.
+Line Voltage Level Jumpers: The voltage ID box in fig 4a indicates the voltage class, which determines the DC threshold level for each jumper position.
 PK series braking modules are calibrated to the DC voltages shown in the JP4 column in table 7, with JP4 ON.
 Moving the jumper to another position changes the DC turn on thresholds as shown in table 7.